Language center: Current scientific consensus

-The left hemisphere is usually dominant in right-handed people, although bilateral activations are not uncommon in the area of syntactic processing.
-It is now accepted that the right hemisphere plays an important role in the processing of suprasegmental acoustic features like prosody; which is "the rhythmic and melodic variations in speech".
-There are two types of prosodic information: emotional prosody (right hemisphere), which is the emotional that the speaker gives to the speech, and linguistic prosody (left hemisphere), the syntactic and thematic structure of the speech.
+The left hemisphere is usually dominant in right-handed people, although bilateral activations are not uncommon in syntactic processing.
+It is now accepted that the right hemisphere plays an important role in the processing of suprasegmental acoustic features like prosody, which is "the rhythmic and melodic variations in speech".
+There are two types of prosodic information: emotional prosody (right hemisphere), which is the emotional content of the speech, and linguistic prosody (left hemisphere), the syntactic and thematic structure of the speech.

 Most areas of speech processing develop in the second year of life in the dominant half (hemisphere) of the brain, which often (though not necessarily) corresponds to the opposite of the dominant hand.
 98% of right-handed people are left-hemisphere dominant, and the majority of left-handed people are as well.

-Computerized tomographic (CT) scans is another technique of the 1970s, which produce low spatial resolution but provides the location of the injury in vivo.
-Moreover, Voxel-based Lesion Symptom Mapping (VLSM) and Voxel-Based Morphometry (VBM) techniques contributed to the understanding that specific brain regions have different roles when supporting speech processing.
-VLSM has been used to observe complex language functions sustained by different regions.
-Furthermore, VBM is a helpful technique to analysis language impairments related to neurodegenerative disease.
+Computerized tomographic (CT) scans are a technique dating to the 1970s, and produce low spatial resolution, but are capable of providing the location of injuries in vivo.
+Also, Voxel-based Lesion Symptom Mapping (VLSM) and Voxel-Based Morphometry (VBM) techniques have contributed to the understanding that specific brain regions have different roles when supporting speech processing.
+VLSM has been used to observe complex language functions supported by multiple brain regions.
+VBM is a helpful technique for analyzing language impairments related to neurodegenerative disease.

 Older models

-The differentiation of speech production into only two large sections of the brain (i.e. Broca's and Wernicke's areas), that was accepted long before the advent of medical imaging techniques, is now considered outdated.
-Broca's Area was first suggested to play a role in speech function by the French neurologist and anthropologist Paul Broca in 1861.
-The basis for this discovery was the analysis of speech problems resulting from injuries to this region of the brain, located in the inferior frontal gyrus.
-Lesions to Broca's Area resulted primarily in disruptions to speech production.
-Damage to Wernicke's Area, which is located in the lower part of the temporal lobe, lead mainly to disruptions in speech reception.
+The differentiation of speech production into only two large sections of the brain (i.e. Broca's and Wernicke's areas), which was accepted long before medical imaging techniques, is now considered outdated.
+Broca's area was first suggested to play a role in speech function by the French neurologist and anthropologist Paul Broca in 1861.
+The basis for this discovery was the analysis of speech problems resulting from injuries to this brain region, located in the inferior frontal gyrus.
+Lesions to Broca's Area result primarily in disruptions to speech production.

+Damage to Wernicke's area, located in the lower part of the temporal lobe, mainly leads to speech reception disruptions.
 This area was named for German doctor Carl Wernicke, who discovered it in 1874 in the course of his research into aphasias (loss of ability to speak).

-Broca's Area is today still considered an important language center, playing a central role in processing syntax, grammar, and sentence structure.
+Broca's area is today still considered an important language center, playing a central role in processing syntax, grammar, and sentence structure.

-In summary, these early research efforts demonstrated that semantic and structural speech production takes place in different areas of the brain.